What is a Traditional IRA and Who Should Have One?

 If your employer doesn’t offer a retirement plan, or you're looking for a way to save even more for retirement after maxing out your 401(k), then a traditional IRA could be a great option for saving pre-tax money for retirement.
 Keep in mind that depending on whether or not you’re married and if your spouse is covered by a retirement plan at work, you may be subject to income limitations, however.

 A Roth IRA is also something to consider.
 With a Roth, you don't get a deduction for contributions but you can make qualified withdrawals in retirement 100 percent tax-free.
 That could be a huge plus if you anticipate being in a higher tax bracket once you retire.
 And, you don't have to take required minimum distributions from a Roth IRA at age 70 1/2.
-That allows your money to continue growing until you actually need to use it.
+That allows your money to continue growing until you actually need to use it and you can continue making new contributions as long as you have earned income for the year.

 Weighing the benefits of both traditional and Roth IRAs can help you decide which one makes the most sense as part of your retirement savings plan.